List of Marvel Comics characters: U: Uranos

 Uranos is a member of the race known as the Eternals in the Marvel Universe.
 The character, created by Jim Starlin, first appeared in Captain Marvel #29 (November 1973).
 The character also appears in back-up stories in What If? #24 ("The First Eternals", December 1980), and 26-27 ("Untold Tales Of The Marvel Universe: Outpost On Uranus", April–July 1981).

 Uranos is Kronos's brother and was banished from Earth along with his followers, after losing a civil war against Kronos.
 He succeeds in re-materializing and discovers a Kree base on the planet Uranus.
-Upon destroying Sentry 213 who was stationed there, Uranos uses the weapons there in an attempt to return to Earth and gain revenge on Kronos.
+After destroying Sentry 213 who was stationed there, Uranos uses the weapons there in an attempt to return to Earth and gain revenge on Kronos.
 Uranos encounters a Kree Armada.
 After the ship is destroyed, Uranos and the survivors with him resettle on Titan and die during another civil war.

-It turns out that the Uranos that was on Titan was just a patchwork clone while the real one is imprisoned in the Exclusion.
-As the Prime Eternal upon being revived, Uranos' grandnephew Thanos visited him and received an imprint key that would grant him access to his armories.
+The Uranos who was on Titan is revealed to have been a clone, with the real Uranos being imprisoned in the Exclusion.
+Uranos' grandnephew Thanos visited him and received an imprint key that would grant him access to his armories.

-During the "A.X.E.: Judgment Day" storyline, Druig goes to the Exclusion to enlist Uranos' help in dealing with the Mutant threat.
-Druig has Uranos unleashed on Arakko, which he attacks before returning to the Exclusion.
-When the X-Men's telepaths breach the Uni-Mind, Druig has no choice but to release Uranos, who is defeated by Magneto and Storm and imprisoned alongside Druig.
+In the storyline "A.X.E.: Judgment Day", Druig goes to the Exclusion to enlist Uranos' help in dealing with the mutant threat.
+When the X-Men's telepaths breach the Uni-Mind, Druig is forced to release Uranos, who is defeated by Magneto and Storm and imprisoned alongside Druig.